uchicago-cs/chiventure/docs/wdl.md

     in: `<ROOM ID>` which is the id of the room that the item is in when the game starts

-    actions: the possible actions that can be performed on the item; each action has the following attributes:
+    actions: each action must be in all upper case. the possible actions that can be performed on the item; each action has the following attributes:

     - action: `<ACTION FROM BANK>`: